 Rule 1 – SPECTATING

 1. No spectators are allowed in the field(s) area.
-Everyone in the technical areas must be on the game sheet and identified.
+Any person in the technical areas must be registered online and clearly identified on team game sheet.

-***Anyone entering the doors into the playing surface at Wentworth Arenas must be registered with The Ontario Soccer Association
+***Anyone entering the doors into the playing surface at Wentworth Arenas must be registered with W.A.I.S.L. ***

 Rule 1 – THE FIELD OF PLAY